 About the program

-Accredited by the Actuaries Institute, The Master of Actuarial Science is an innovative and immersive program that combines elements of economics, finance, statistics, data analytics and advanced mathematics to develop techniques for the management of risk and business decision making.
+Accredited by the Actuaries Institute, the Master of Actuarial Science is an innovative and immersive program that combines elements of economics, finance, statistics, data analytics and advanced mathematics to develop techniques for the management of risk and business decision making.
 The Master of Actuarial Science will be taught via smaller classes for personalised attention and unparalleled access to Bond University's Macquarie Trading Room and Bloomberg data-sourcing terminals.
-The program will develop skills in the challenge of crunching 'big data' numbers to create practical solutions for real world problems.
-Employment opportunities include working as an investment analyst, portfolio manager, actuarial consultant, insurance actuary, superannuation actuary, risk analyst, big data analyst, liability manager and high level manager.
-The University has applied for accreditation with the Actuaries Institute.
-Once this is granted, successful completion of the program at an appropriate level of performance will lead to Part I qualification with the Actuaries Institute.
-Show less
+The program will develop skills in the challenge of crunching 'big data' numbers to create practical solutions for real-world problems.
+Employment opportunities include working as an investment analyst, portfolio manager, actuarial consultant, insurance actuary, superannuation actuary, risk analyst, big data analyst, liability manager and high-level manager.
+The successful completion of the program at an appropriate level of performance will lead to Part I qualification with the Actuaries Institute Show less